ibm-cloud-docs/watson-assistant/assistant-responses-json.md

 :   Requests that the conversation be transferred to a different integration.
 (Currently, only the web chat integration can be the target of a channel transfer.)

 `connect_to_agent`
-:   Requests that the conversation be transferred to a human service desk agent for help.
+:   Requests that the conversation be transferred to a contact center with live agents for help.

 `date`
 :   Requests that the channel collect a date value from the customer (for example, by displaying an interactive calendar).